A 21st Century Electricity System

 Incentivising Clean Energy

-All the above is regardless of energy technology.
-However clean energy can be incentivised, without subsidy or price premium, by superimposing cleanliness-related contract length.
+Above all we need an energy system where clean energy is incentivised, without subsidy or price premium.
+This can be done by superimposing cleanliness-related contract length.

 Incentivising Dispatchability

 Dispatchability could be incentivised similarly to cleanliness of batteries, in that a non-dispatchability factor could be added to the dirtiness factor.
-Thus there could be (say) a 10% reduction for long term predictable variability (e.g. tidal lagoons and tidal flow turbines, 4 generation slots per day), 20% for only short term predictable variability (e.g. wind and solar generation).
+There could be (say) a 10% reduction for long term predictable variability (e.g. tidal lagoons and tidal flow turbines, 4 generation slots per day), 20% for only short-term predictable variability (e.g. wind and solar generation).
 There could be an intermediate step for medium term variability such as wave power at 15% factor, if deemed appropriate.

 Where dispatchability is increased by co-location, near-location or contracting with storage, then generation and storage patterns and efficiencies should be modelled to identify the forecast true output and dispatchability figures, and the dispatchability factor scaled accordingly.
 Where such storage is of limited capacity (e.g. less than the nameplate capacity of the generation) or limited duration (e.g. fewer than 5 hours at nameplate capacity of the storage), then the storage only partially creates dispatchability.
 In such cases, the storage would not be evaluated separately as stand-alone storage.
 One could conceive of a storage facility contracting a proportion of its capacity to a dispatchable generator and the remainder as stand-alone, in which case a compound figure could be calculated.